IQSS/dataverse-installations/.github/ISSUE_TEMPLATE/add-dataverse-repository-to-dataverse-map.md

 ---

-*All information shared will be displayed on the map unless otherwise indicated*
+*All information shared will be publicly available.
+It will also be displayed on the map unless otherwise indicated*

 **Name of repository:**